4800 Leslie Street, Suite 401

-We are not seeing any patients with respiratory symptoms including cough, sore throat, fever and/or runny nose.
-Patients with these symptoms who would like to speak to their doctor should call or email us at firstname.lastname@example.org to arrange a phone or video consult.
+We are seeing patients with respiratory symptoms including cough, sore throat, fever and/or runny nose.
+Patients with these symptoms should call or email us at firstname.lastname@example.org to arrange a phone call or visit, depending on the condition.

 WHAT TO DO IF YOU HAVE BEEN EXPOSED TO COVID-19 OR ARE CONCERNED ABOUT SYMPTOMS THAT COULD BE COVID-19

-IF YOU HAVE SIGNIFICANT RESPIRATORY SYMPTOMS, SHORTNESS OF BREATH, OR CHEST PAIN, YOU SHOULD GO TO THE EMERGENCY DEPARTMENT.
+IF YOU HAVE SIGNIFICANT RESPIRATORY SYMPTOMS, SHORTNESS OF BREATH, OR CHEST PAIN, GO TO THE EMERGENCY DEPARTMENT.

 This video gives tips on how to use a mask correctly, and how to store masks for future use :

 FREQUENTLY ASKED QUESTIONS: